 So here we are presenting a compilation of fixes for various kinds of above-said issues found regarding OneDrive.

 Sign out and Sign in

 Step 1 – First of all, Log in to online OneDrive Account in either of your favorable browsers.
 If you have been already logging in, then log out and once more do fresh login.
 This process fixes many crucial issues regarding OneDrive, hence, take it seriously.

 Step 1 – Open Start menu and locate OneDrive.
 Once you notice, click on it to open OneDrive Folder on Machine.
 Verify if the cloud icon is peeping or System tray or taskbar.

 Step 2 – If either the OneDrive doesn’t exist on Start or it refuses to work, then download the setup file (OneDriveSetup.exe) from this link.

 Step 3 – Once download ends up, run the Setup file and after then check whether the cloud icon appears.

 Double check which Folders are Synced to Windows 10

-Step 1 – Perform a right click on the cloud icon of OneDrive in either System tray or taskbar wherever it exists.
-Choose Settings option on the right click context menu of the OneDrive.
+Step 1 – Perform a right-click on the cloud icon of OneDrive in either System tray or taskbar wherever it exists.
+Choose the Settings option on the right click context menu of the OneDrive.